PrajwalMReddy/Pulsar/CONTRIBUTING.md

 - A descriptive title which concisely explains what is wrong.
 - A brief description of the unexpected/incorrect behavior and what was expected.
 - Steps to reproduce the issue, such as a minimal reproducible example of the input code.
-- Any error messages produced.
+- Any error messages produced (including messages reported from the Pulsar compiler and the C++ compiler).

 ## Pull Requests